ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

 opam switch create 5.0.0~beta1 --repositories=default,beta=git+https://github.com/ocaml/ocaml-beta-repository.git
 ```

-It might be also interesting to check the new support for parallelism by installing
+It might also be interesting to check the new support for parallelism by installing
-the domainslib library with
+the `domainslib` library with

 ```bash
 opam install domainslib